parafields/parafields/paper.md

 function is translation invariant, fast and exact methods of simulation based on the Fast Fourier Transform have been proposed in [@dietrich1997fast] and [@wood1994simulation].
-These can outperform more traditional, factorisation-based methods both, in terms of scaling as well as absolute performance.
+These can outperform more traditional, factorisation-based methods both in terms of scaling as well as absolute performance.

 Through the combination of an efficient C++ backend with an easy-to-use Python interface this package aims to make these methods accessible